We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 If your needles break frequently, you have several options.
 You could purchase a new set from a different manufacturer to see if it’s a quality issue.
 If the new needles also break prematurely, it may be a size issue.
 For example, a thinner size 9 needle is not designed to handle heavy materials like denim.

 The Janome Sewing Machine comes with 12 built-in stitches, including a handy "reverse" option.
 Like most sewing machines on the market today, it offers easy stitch width and length adjustments as well.
 That being said, it's important for potential buyers to note that not every stitch on this machine is adjustable.
 For example, you can't adjust the straight stretch, rickrack, decorative, smocking, and blanket stitches because of their preset length and width.

 The Easy Stitcher Table Top Sewing Machine caters to beginners.
 Most users opt for the straight stitch setting, which moves forward but can also reverse with the push of a button.
 Two distinct length options make it easy to go from big to small stitches.
 Several owners told us that the stitch settings aren't too precise, but they work well for basic tasks.

-The Brother Computerized Sewing Machine with Wide Table surpasses all others on our shortlist in terms of ease of use.
-A bright LCD lighting system provides strong illumination in the workspace, making it much easier to perform intricate stitching patterns.
-An automatic threader takes the guesswork and frustration out of the needle-threading process.
+The Brother Computerized Sewing and Quilting Machine surpasses all others on our shortlist in terms of ease of use.
+A bright LCD lighting system provides strong illumination in the workspace, making it easier to perform intricate stitching patterns.
+An automatic threader removes the guesswork and frustration from the needle-threading process.
 If a wider table is needed for quilt-making and other large projects, one is provided with the original package.
 The large LCD menu screen is backlit for improved readability.
-A variable-speed control allows users to work at the right pace for a particular project, and an onboard flip chart makes stitch selection much easier.
+A variable-speed control allows users to work at the right pace for a particular project, and an onboard flip chart makes simplifies stitch selection.